Mircea-MMXXI/azapy/docs/Naive_intro.md

 * Inverse variance portfolio - the weights are proportional to the inverse of asset variances,
-* Inverse drawdown portfolio - the weight are proportional to the inverse of the asset maximum drawdowns experienced during a predefined historical period.
+* Inverse drawdown portfolio - the weight are proportional to the inverse of the asset maximum drawdowns experienced during a predefined period of time.

 We had included in this class the "Buy and Hold portfolio".
 This is an investment strategy where the initial asset positions (number of shares